 - Loss of appetite

 Time is of the essence.
-Any dog showing signs of the disease, need to be seen by a pet professional immediately.
+A pet professional must immediately see any dog showing signs of the disease.
 If left untreated, glaucoma will cause irreparable damage to the optic nerve and lead to eventual blindness.
-Simple changes can help your dog adapt to sudden blindness and make it easier for them to adjust to a life with limited vision.
+Simple changes can help your dog adapt to sudden blindness and make it easier to adjust to a life with limited vision.

 How to Diagnose and Treat Glaucoma in Dogs

 Although there is no known cure for canine glaucoma, there are ways to treat it and medically manage the condition.
-There are several tests that can be performed to check for glaucoma, vision loss, and eye exams.
-Your Vet will test the intraocular pressure by using a tonometer, your Vet will measure your dog’s eye pressure for abnormalities
+Several tests can be performed to check for glaucoma, vision loss, and eye exams.
+Your Vet will test the intraocular pressure by using a tonometer; your Vet will measure your dog’s eye pressure for abnormalities.

 Treatment for glaucoma will vary on a case by case basis depending on the severity of the condition as well as the dog’s medical needs.
 Here are a few treatment options:

 Medication can treat glaucoma by lowering the pressure buildup and help get it back into a normal range as fast as possible.
 Most glaucoma medications are topical ointments and may need to be administered multiple times a day.
 They can help lessen pain and discomfort, helping to preserve a dog’s vision.

 Oral and injectable medicines are available as well.
 Medical injections can be used to help lower eye pressure quickly, but these injections can only be done by a Veterinarian while a dog is hospitalized.

 Cyclocryotherapy is a cold therapy technique that kills the cells that produce intraocular fluids.
 This allows the fluid to be drained and stop the pressure buildup.
 If caught early enough, cyclocryotherapy can slow down or even stop glaucoma progression.